Local & National

 For this appointment option, you will be showed how to set up an account on Super Tracker so you can begin logging your food, drink, and quantities.
 We will come back together to review your food log and highlight areas where you can make changes and improvements.

 Knowing your health related numbers can be a motivational tool to help you reach your wellness goals.
 You will leave knowing your BMI, body fat percent-age, weight, blood pressure, and resting heart rate.

 All classes are appropriate for any fitness level.
 We encourage participants to go at their own pace.
 All classes are free for FVTC students and staff.
 There is no registration for these classes; they are on a drop-in basis, so come when your schedule allows.

-View the Spring 2017 group exercise class schedule (PDF).
+View the Summer 2017 group exercise class schedule (PDF).